 This was obviously more work than using a trendline, but the real advantage here is that the slope and y-intercept values have been output to a cell.
 That means we can use them dynamically in a calculation somewhere else in the spreadsheet.

-Regression Using the Excel Solver
+Linear Regression Using Solver

 - Enter “guess-values” for the slope and intercept of the equation